Gnostice/StarDocs/SDK/Delphi/Source/README.txt

 StarDocs SDK for Delphi - Installation Instructions
 ----------------------------------------------------
-1. Start the IDE.
-2. Open project "<StarDocs Root>\SDK\Delphi\Source\Packages\gtStarDocsSDK.dpk".
+1. Open project "<StarDocs Root>\SDK\Delphi\Source\Packages\gtStarDocsSDK.dpk".
-3. Right-click gtStarDocsSDK.bpl in the Project Manager and choose "Build" from the popup menu.
-4. Save the Project.
-5. Open project "<StarDocs Root>\SDK\Delphi\Source\Packages\DCLgtStarDocsSDK.dpk".
-6. Right-click DCLgtStarDocsSDK.bpl in the Project Manager and choose "Install" from the popup menu.
+2. Right-click gtStarDocsSDK.dpr in the Project Manager and choose "Install" from the popup menu.
+This will install the TgtStarDocsSDK component.
-7. Add "<StarDocs Root>\SDK\Delphi\Source" folder to library path of your IDE.
+3. Add "<StarDocs Root>\SDK\Delphi\Source" folder to library path of your IDE.

 After the installation, a new "StarDocs SDK" tab will be available on the component palette of the IDE.
 This tab will contain StarDocsSDK component of StarDocs Delphi.